 - Study on Information Systems Architecture Solution eIDAS+ for Education

 A common European solution

 The European Commission, DG CONNECT (Unit G2 Interactive Technologies, Digital for Culture and Education), in collaboration with DG EAC, organised a workshop on 15 January 2019 in Luxembourg, dedicated to collecting opinions from the stakeholders about the features of a future European common solution for a European Student eCard, building on the needs of the higher education community and the online services which have already been developed for students.
-The minutes of the workshop detailing the discussions is available here.
+This is the minutes of the workshop detailing the discussions.